It’s important to drink water throughout the day. It helps digest food, transport nutrients throughout the body and flush your system of waste.

 The problem is water oftentimes gets boring, especially when tempted by your favorite sugary soda or a whipped cream topped caramel macchiato.

-With so many choices available nowadays, most people drink a variety of beverages beyond water and don’t realize how many unhealthy calories they are consuming in beverages.
+With so many choices available nowadays, most people drink a variety of beverages beyond water and don’t realize how many unhealthy calories they are consuming.
 As we age, it’s even more important to pay attention to the nutritional value of the foods and drinks we put into our body.

 Use the tips and healthy drink recipes below to get the recommended amount of daily water you need, while satisfying your taste buds.